 - Abnormal pupillary response

-It’s important to monitor the Intracranial Pressure (ICP) levels.
-This is especially true if the patient is receiving support via mechanical ventilation.
-You may be required to use minimal levels of PEEP in order to avoid an increased ICP.
+This is especially true if the patient is receiving mechanical ventilatory support.
+In such a case, you may be required to use minimal levels of PEEP in order to avoid an increased ICP.

 Head Trauma Practice Questions:

 1. What is the definition of a traumatic brain injury?

 It is the impairment of brain function which is the result of a mechanical force.

 2. What is the epidemiology of a traumatic brain injury?